fenago/learn-java-12-programming/lab_guide/Lab_9.md

 There is no need to list folders that contain classes from the **Java Class Library** (**JCL**).
 The JVM knows where to find them.

-Using the command line with JAR files {#using-the-command-line-with-jar-files .header-title}
+Using the command line with JAR files
 -------------------------------------

 Keeping the compiled files in a folder as [.class] files is not